Dispute reasons and recommended evidence

 - Customer communication

-- Refund or cancellation policy
+- Refund or cancelation policy

-In the API, this will be displayed as "category": "general"
+In the API, this displays as "category": "product_service_not_received"

 .